nishchay-joshi/nishchay-joshi/README.md

 ## 💫 About Me

  - Computer Science undergraduate, focused on writing clean, correct, and maintainable code, and on building projects that reflect real-world constraints.
- - Currently learning Data Structures and Algorithms and ML.
+ - Currently learning Data Structures and Algorithms and FastAPI.
- - Interested in React.js, FastAPI and databases.
+ - Interested in databases and understanding the working AI agents.

 ---